+Score

+###

-Score Pandemic Impact
+Pandemic Impact

-Visits and trade area prepandemic, and during the shutdown and reopening periods Downtown Typologies Nine downtown typologies were identified and the average Pandemic Impact Score was determined for each: Brewery (45), Circuit (48), Classic (46), College (50), Core (43), Expanding (42), Historic (47), Opportunity (45), and Transit-Oriented (50).
+Visits and trade area prepandemic, and during the shutdown and reopening periods

+Downtown Typologies Nine downtown typologies were identified and the average Pandemic Impact Score was determined for each: Brewery (45), Circuit (48), Classic (46), College (50), Core (43), Expanding (42), Historic (47), Opportunity (45), and Transit-Oriented (50).
 In general, more typologies equated to a lower Pandemic Impact Score.
-Phoenixville is considered to be five typologies: Brewery, Circuit, Classic, Expanding, and Historic.
-There were 12 downtowns in total that were considered to be five typologies with an average Pandemic Impact Score of 42.
+Mullica Hill is considered to be two typologies: Circuit (although the trail is not yet constructed) and Historic.
+Downtowns considered to be two typologies had an average Pandemic Impact Score of 52.
+It is important to note that while Circuit downtowns with an existing trail had an average score of 48, those that had not yet built their trails had a Pandemic Impact Score of 53.

+%dvrpc

-%dvrpc Downtown Population A negative correlation between the estimated population of the region's downtowns and the Pandemic Impact Score was identified.
+Downtown Population A negative correlation between the estimated population of the region's downtowns and the Pandemic Impact Score was identified.
 In other words, the larger the downtown population, the smaller the impact.
-In 2019, Phoenixville's downtown population was estimated to be 297, compared to an average of 165 for all downtowns and 326 for the least impacted downtowns.
-Phoenixville has one of the most diverse downtown populations with regards to demographics, with the White, Black, and Hispanic populations accounting for 64%, 8%, and 30% respectively.
+In 2019, Mullica Hill's population was estimated to be 4, compared to an average of 165 for all downtowns and 326 for the least impacted downtowns.
+Of the least impacted downtowns, Mullica Hill has the lowest estimated residential population.